peterc/testrocket/README.md

     | |_|  __|__ \ |_| | | (_) | (__|   <|  __/ |_
      \__|\___|___/\__|_|  \___/ \___|_|\_\\___|\__|

 Testrocket is a super simple (as simple as it gets really) testing library for Ruby 2.0 and higher.
+It has also been modernized and tested to run on Ruby 3.4.

-It was initially developed for [a CodeBrawl contest](http://codebrawl.com/articles/contest-rundown-ruby-testing-libraries) and it won!
+It was initially developed for [a CodeBrawl contest](https://web.archive.org/web/20110725022042/http://codebrawl.com/articles/contest-rundown-ruby-testing-libraries) and it got first place!
 People asked me to release it 'for real' so here we are.

 To install: